-2021 AED'000 2020 AED'000 Staff costs 92,393 88,224 Rental expenses - operating lease 5,147 6,143 Depreciation of property, plant and equipment (Note 5) 43,261 44,704 Depreciation of right of use asset (Note 6) 13,461 12,596 Gain on disposal of property, plant and equipment 1,901 (23) Amount included in cost of sales: 2021 AED'000 2020 AED'000 Staff costs Rental - operating lease 20,350 514 19,401 514 Depreciation expense (Note 5) 25,844 25,576
+2022 AED'000 2021 AED'000 Staff costs 99,162 92,393 Rental expenses - operating lease 6,215 5,147 Depreciation of property, plant and equipment (Note 5) 38,991 43,261 Depreciation of right of use asset (Note 6) 14,111 13,461 (Gain)/Loss on disposal of property, plant and equipment (301) 1,901 Amount included in cost of sales: 2022 AED'000 2021 AED'000 Staff costs 22,698 20,350 Rental - operating lease 516 514 Depreciation expense (Note 5) 23,809 25,844

-During the year ended 31 December 2021, social contributions made by the Company amounted to AED 32 thousand (2020: AED 27 thousand).
+During the year ended 31 December 2022, social contributions made by the Company amounted to AED 33 thousand (2021: AED 32 thousand).

-25. Contingencies and capital commitments
+24. Contingencies and capital commitments

-2021 2020

-AED'000 AED'000

-Bank guarantees 11,359 8,978
+2022 AED'000 2021 AED'000 Bank guarantees 10,431 11,359

 During the year ended 31 December 2018, the Company filed objections with regards to the excise duty levied by the Federal Tax Authority's ("Authority" or "FTA") on the inventory in hand of carbonated drinks as on 1 October 2017 being the effective date of the excise duty.
 The objections were filed with Tax Disputes Settlement Committee ("Committee") relating to excise duty for penalty amount of about AED 20.8 million recorded under "Trade and other receivables".
 In April 2019, the Committee awarded the decision to reduce the penalty to AED 8.8 million.
-The Company and the authority both have filed appeals against the decision before the Federal courts of UAE in accordance with the applicable laws and regulations.
+The Company and the Authority both have filed appeals against the decision before the Federal courts of UAE in accordance with the applicable laws and regulations.
 On 26 July 2020, the Court of First Instance has ruled to cancel all administrative penalties and ordered FTA to return such penalties to the Company.
 FTA appealed against the decision of Court of First Instance and it was rejected in November 2020 by the Abu Dhabi Court of Appeal who retained the verdict of the First Court of Instance.

 The authority appealed in UAE's Federal Supreme Court against the judgement.
-The court has dismissed the appeal against taxes and administrative fines and penalties imposed by FTA against the Company, in connection with excise taxes on 3rd March 2021.
+The Court has dismissed the appeal against taxes and administrative fines and penalties imposed by FTA against the Company, in connection with excise taxes on 3rd March 2021.
 The decision is final and executable as no further appeals can be made against the judgement of the UAE's Federal Supreme Court.
-Currently, the Company has filed an execution file before Abu Dhabi Courts on 20 May 2021.
-The case is still under execution till date.
+The Company filed an execution file in Abu Dhabi Court on 20th May 2021 and amount has been received during the year.

-26. Segment reporting
+25. Segment reporting

 The Company operates in a single reporting segment of canning, bottling, distribution and trading of soft drinks and related beverages products.
-All the relevant information relating to this reporting/operating segment is disclosed in the statement of financial position, statement of profit or loss and notes to the financial statements
+All the relevant information relating to this reporting/operating segment is disclosed in the statement of financial position, statement of profit or loss and notes to the financial statements.